theramiyer/blog/content/post/2021/the-console-google-does-not-want-you-to-use.md

 - social
 ---

 Facebook was a target at the beginning of this year, when they decided to tweak their privacy policy.
-It turned out to be a disastrous PR move, which they later realised that they had not worded properly.
-I wrote a couple of posts: one about the [change in policy itself]({{< ref "privacy-and-you" >}}), and another, about [privacy and messaging using WhatsApp]({{< ref "are-whatsapp-chats-private" >}}).
+It turned out to be a disastrous PR move.
+Although they reversed it, we are already seeing a better-worded version of the update.
+I wrote a couple of posts: one about [how the change affects your privacy]({{< ref "privacy-and-you" >}}), and another, about [whether WhatsApp chats are at all private]({{< ref "are-whatsapp-chats-private" >}}).

-Facebook has a data collection strategy perhaps different from its peers, but is not alone in the game---the other big name is Google.
-Google uses a different strategy, though.
-First, let us go back to a statement I had made:
+Facebook may have a different data collection strategy than its peers, but is not alone in the game---the other big name is Google.
+But before we look at Google’s strategy, let us go back to a statement I had made:

 > This is not about showing a company its place.
 This is about taking control of your data and data about you.
 Weigh the value you receive in return for your data.
 If the deal is not good enough, walk out.
 Do not hold on to toxic relationships.

 Google gives you a lot of value in return.
 You have Google services ranging from a fantastic search engine to the most popular mobile operating system.
-Google aces almost every space it steps into.{{< sidenote google-ace >}}... and sustains: which excludes products like Blogger, Orkut, Google Plus, Feedburner, etc.{{< /sidenote >}} I mean:
+Google aces almost every space it steps into.{{< sidenote google-ace >}}... and actively develops: which excludes products like Blogger, Orkut, Google Plus, Feedburner, etc.{{< /sidenote >}} I mean:

 1. Google Search
 2. YouTube